syncfusion-content/blazor-docs/blazor/datagrid/how-to/provide-custom-data-source-and-enable-filter-option-for-drop-down-list.md

----
-layout: post
-title: How to Provide custom data source and enabling filtering for DropDownList in Blazor DataGrid component - Syncfusion
-description: Checkout and learn about Provide custom data source and enabling filtering for DropDownList in Blazor DataGrid component of Syncfusion, and more details
-platform: Blazor
-component: DataGrid
-documentation: ug
----

 # Provide custom data source and enable filter option for DropDownList

 You can provide custom data source and enable filter option for DropDownList while performing DataGrid editing by using the [`Edit`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) params property.